 Posts published in “Federal Regulation”

-Effective Jan.
-15, 2020, the Consumer Financial Protection Bureau increased the maximum civil monetary penalty it can impose within its jurisdiction.
-The increases are required by federal law, which requires agencies to adjust for inflation each civil monetary penalty within an agency’s jurisdiction by Jan.
-15.
+The Consumer Financial Protection Bureau increased the maximum civil penalty it can impose within its jurisdiction after Jan.
+15, 2023.
+The increases are mandated by federal law, which requires agencies to adjust for inflation each civil monetary penalty within an agency’s jurisdiction by Jan.
+15, 2023.

 Last year saw an influx of federal and state regulation aimed at what information must be conveyed to consumers in anticipation of the provision of medical services as well as restrictions on the collection of medical debt.
 Expect more activity in 2023.